brainvisa/axon/sphinxdoc/sphinx/usecases.rst

 In a pipeline, some steps may be optional and can be selected or unselected for execution.
 It is possible to select or unselect a step of a pipeline before running it through a python script.
 A pipeline is a process that have execution nodes.
-The method :py:meth:`brainvisa.processes.Process.executionNode` returns an :py:class:`ExecutionNode`.
+The method :py:meth:`brainvisa.processes.Process.executionNode` returns an :py:class:`brainvisa.processes.ExecutionNode`.
 The execution node of the pipeline contains child nodes, the name of these nodes can be obtained with the method :py:meth:`brainvisa.processes.ExecutionNode.childrenNames`.
 To get a specific child node, the method :py:meth:`brainvisa.processes.ExecutionNode.child` can be used.

-The following examples gets an instance of the Morphologist pipeline and selects it _sulci recognition_ step:
+The following examples gets an instance of the Morphologist pipeline and selects it *sulci recognition* step:

 >>> pipeline=brainvisa.processes.getProcessInstance("morphologist")
 >>> nodes=pipeline.executionNode()

 >>> nodes.childrenNames()
 ['PrepareSubject', 'BiasCorrection', ...
 >>> nodes.child("SulciRecognition").setSelected(1)